 Synopsis: Thirty years after the Vietnam War, a former Navy Corpsman reunites with his old buddies to bury his son, a young Marine killed in the Iraq War, after he decides not to have his son buried in Arlington Cemetery.

-The movie is based on the novel of the same name written by Darryl Ponicsan in 2005.
+Last Flag Flying is based on the novel of the same name written by Darryl Ponicsan in 2005.
 It is scheduled for limited release on Friday, November 3rd.

 Synopsis: August (Auggie) Pullman was born with a facial deformity that prevented him from attending a mainstream school until now.
 He’s about to start 5th grade at Beecher Prep, and it is never easy being the new kid in school.

 Wonder is an adaptation of the recent best-selling children’s novel by the same name by R.J.
 Palacio.
 The movie is scheduled for nationwide release on Friday, November 17th.

 Synopsis: For a decade, Molly Bloom, an Olympic-class skier, ran the world’s most exclusive high-stakes poker game before being caught by the FBI.
 Players included Hollywood royalty, business titans, sports stars, and even the Russian mob.